Public school (United Kingdom)

 In September 2005 the UK Office of Fair Trading (OFT) found that 50 prominent public schools were in breach of the Competition Act 1998 through their exchange of details of planned fee increases over three academic years 2001–02, 2002–03 and 2003–04.[97]
 The Independent Schools Council claimed that the investigation had been "a scandalous waste of public money".[98]

 Three-quarters of HMC schools are now either partially or fully co-educational.[99]
-Of the Clarendon nine, two are fully co-educational (Rugby and Shrewsbury), two admit girls to the sixth form only (Charterhouse and Westminster), two remain as boys-only day schools (St Paul's[e] and Merchant Taylors') and two retain the full-boarding, boys-only tradition (Eton and Harrow).
+Of the Clarendon nine, four are (or are soon to be, in the case of Westminster) fully co-educational (Rugby, Charterhouse, Shrewsbury and Westminster), two remain as boys-only day schools (St Paul's[e] and Merchant Taylors') and two retain the full-boarding, boys-only tradition (Eton and Harrow).
 Winchester was formerly part of the last group.
-However, it is currently undergoing the transition to co-ed status.[citation needed]

 Fettes College, Edinburgh, 1870